 - RULE 60.
-Pages.-(a) The President Pro Tempore of the Senate shall appoint pages.
-The President Pro Tempore, or such person as he may designate, shall supervise the pages and assign to them their duties.
-Each page shall be at least 14 years of age. - Members may designate honorary pages by a statement delivered to the Principal Clerk who will have a certificate issued therefor. - RULE 61.
-Sergeants-at-Arms.-(a) There shall be 15 positions of Assistant Sergeants-at-Arms to be appointed, upon the recommendation of the President Pro Tempore, by the Sergeant-at-Arms who are to work under his or her supervision and to be assigned such duties and powers as he or she shall direct. - The Sergeant-at-Arms shall be responsible for the safety of the members and employees of the Senate while in the Senate Chamber, or any place in which the Senate or its committees are in session. - The Sergeant-at-Arms shall serve all warrants and subpoenas issued by orders of the Senate and signed by the Presiding Officer of the Senate, and said warrants and subpoenas shall be returnable to the Principal Clerk of the Senate. - RULE 62.
-Principal Clerk's staff.-The Principal Clerk of the Senate shall employ all necessary employees and clerks required to carry out the duties of his or her office.
-The Principal Clerk shall have supervision and control, and shall assign such duties and powers as he or she shall direct to his or her employees and clerks.
+Pages. (a) The President Pro Tempore of the Senate shall appoint pages.
+The President Pro Tempore, or such person as the President Pro Tempore may designate, shall supervise the pages and assign to them their duties.
+Each page shall be at least 15 years of age or be in the ninth grade at the time of service. - (b) Members may designate honorary pages by a statement delivered to the Principal Clerk who will have a certificate issued therefor. - RULE 61.
+Sergeants-at-Arms. (a) There shall be 16 positions of Assistant Sergeants-at-Arms, to be appointed upon the recommendation of the President Pro Tempore by the Sergeant-at-Arms, who are to work under his or her supervision and to be assigned such duties and powers as he or she shall direct.

-RULE 63.
-Committee clerks and secretaries.-(a) Each committee shall have a clerk.
-The clerk to a committee shall serve as secretary to the chairman of that committee.
+committees are in session.

+The Sergeant-at-Arms shall serve all warrants and subpoenas issued by orders of the Senate and signed by the Presiding Officer of the Senate, and said warrants and subpoenas shall be returnable to the Principal Clerk of the Senate.

+employees of the Senate while in the Senate Chamber or any place in which the Senate or its

+The Sergeant-at-Arms shall be responsible for the safety of the members and

+- RULE 62.
+Principal Clerk's staff.
+The Principal Clerk of the Senate shall employ all necessary employees and clerks required to carry out the duties of that office.
+The Principal Clerk shall have supervision and control and shall assign such duties and powers as the Principal Clerk shall direct to the employees and clerks of that office. - 11 12 13 - RULE 63.
+Committee assistants, legislative assistants, research assistants, and office assistants. - (a) Each committee shall have a committee assistant.
+The committee assistant to a committee shall serve as legislative assistant to the chair of that committee. - 14 15 - Each member shall be assigned a legislative assistant, unless that member has a committee assistant to serve as that member's legislative assistant. - 16 17 18

-- (b) Each member shall be assigned a secretary, unless he or she has a committee clerk to serve as his or her secretary. - (c) The selection of said clerk and/or secretary shall be the prerogative of the individual member.
-Such clerks and secretaries shall file initial applications for employment with the Supervisor of Clerks and shall receive compensation as prescribed by the Legislative Services Commission.
-The employment period of clerks and secretaries shall comply with the period as established by the Legislative Services Commission unless employment for an extended period is approved by the President Pro Tempore.
-The clerks and secretaries shall adhere to such uniform regulations and other conditions of employment (including retention) under the direction of the Supervisor of Clerks as the Committee on Rules and Operations of the Senate shall adopt. - (d) The Supervisor of Clerks and any assistants shall be appointed by the President Pro Tempore of the Senate. - RULE 64.
-Senate Journal.-The Principal Clerk shall prepare and be responsible for the Journal.
-The President Pro Tempore or, in his absence, the Deputy President Pro Tempore shall examine the Journal to determine if the proceedings of the previous day have been correctly recorded. - RULE 65.
-Deputy President Pro Tempore.-The Senate shall elect a Deputy President Pro Tempore.
-Upon the death, resignation, or removal from office of the President Pro Tempore, the Senate shall elect one of its members to succeed to that office.
+- The selection of committee assistants, legislative assistants, research assistants, and office assistants shall be the prerogative of the individual member.
+Such committee assistants, office assistants, research assistants, and legislative assistants shall file initial applications for employment with the Director of Legislative Assistants and shall receive compensation as prescribed by the Legislative Services Commission.
+The employment period of committee assistants, legislative assistants, research assistants, and office assistants shall comply with the period as established by the Legislative Services Commission unless employment for an extended period is approved by the President Pro Tempore.
+The committee assistants, legislative assistants, research assistants, and office assistants shall adhere to such uniform regulations and other conditions of employment (including retention) under the direction of the Director of Senate Legislative Assistants as the Committee on Rules and Operations of the Senate shall adopt. - 24 25 26 27 28

+- The Director of Senate Legislative Assistants and any assistants shall be appointed by the President Pro Tempore of the Senate. - 30 31 32 33 - RULE 64.
+Senate Journal.
+The Principal Clerk shall prepare and be responsible for the Journal.
+The President Pro Tempore or, in the President Pro Tempore's absence, the Deputy President Pro Tempore shall examine the Journal to determine if the proceedings of the previous day have been correctly recorded.

+RULE 65.
+Deputy President Pro Tempore. - The Senate shall elect a Deputy President Pro Tempore.
+Upon a vacancy in the office of President Pro Tempore, the Senate shall elect one of its members to succeed to that office.